jaxonetic-github/ajaxonetic-portfolio/README.md

 # resume-portal
-This is the entry point to my new portfolio.
-From here you will be directed to code examples, samples, and demos in various technologies.
+This is my current(Jan 22, 2018) entry point to my new portfolio.
+From here you will be directed to code examples, samples, and demos in various libraries and frameworks.
+I decided to start out with Vuejs and React but I will add examples and demos with GoLang, Django, Java, threejs, and many more to show my depth and ability to maintain different and diverse projects.

 | Repository Links           | Description    | Demo       | Comment  |